Nerd Prescribed

 • Daily backups

 For a tradesperson or consultant billing €100–€400/hour, spending time on website maintenance is a direct loss of revenue.
-The managed plan exists so you don't have to.
+The care plans exist so you don't have to.

 You keep your website.
 It doesn't disappear.

-If you cancel the managed plan, you receive your site files and are responsible for hosting, updates, and security from that point on.
-The site continues to work — it just isn't actively maintained.
+Cancel the plan and you receive your site files.
+You're responsible for hosting, updates, and security from that point.
+The site keeps working — it's just not actively maintained.
+You can rejoin at any time.

 Is a Website Worth It for a Small Business?

-A website pays for itself when it brings in one client you would not have reached otherwise.
+A website pays for itself when it brings in one client you wouldn't have reached otherwise.

-1. You lose jobs to competitors who show up on Google.
+1. You're losing jobs to competitors who show up on Google.
 If someone searches "electrician near me" and you don't appear, that job goes to someone who does.

 2. Clients ask for your website and you don't have one.
 Referrals check you online before they call.
 No site means no credibility check.